ibm-cloud-docs/Cloudant/api/cloudant_query.md

 The fields to be returned are specified as an array.

->	**Note**: Only the specified filter fields are included in the response.
+Only the specified filter fields are included in the response. `_id` or other metadata fields are not automatically included.
-`_id` or other metadata fields are not automatically included.
+{: tip}

 _Example of selective retrieval of fields from matching documents:_